 In addition, the hydroxyl groups on the cellulose dissociate at very high pH.
 This means that the surface charge of cellulose is dependent on the pH, which in turn means that the repulsion between the fibers is also dependent on the pH.
 (More information about charges on cellulosic surfaces can be found, for example, in MT Goulet’s dissertation, 1989).

-By measuring the viscosity of the MFC suspension, we get information how strong the fiber network is.
-The graph below shows the viscosity of MFC suspension at different pH.
+By measuring the viscosity of the cellulose fibrils suspension, we get information how strong the fiber network is.
+The graph below shows the viscosity of a cellulose fibril suspension at different pH.
 At very low pH, the viscosity is high since few carboxylic groups are dissociated, and the surface charge is low.
 This means that the repulsion between the fibers is small, and the network is very strong.

 As the pH is increased, more carboxylic groups are dissociated, and the surface charge increases.
 This, in turn, lowers the viscosity since the connections between the fibers become weaker.